cobilab/cryfa/README.md

 <br>

-Cryfa is a secure encryption tool for genomic data, and is also capable to compact FASTA and FASTQ sequences by a factor of 3.
+Cryfa is a secure encryption tool for genomic data, and is also capable to compact FASTA/FASTQ sequences by a factor of 3.

 ## INSTALL